CodePushGo/website/src/content/blog/en/how-to-add-geolocation-targeting-to-ota-updates.md

 ### Configure OTA Platform

-Capgo enables updates based on geolocation.
+CodePushGo enables updates based on geolocation.
 Here's how to set it up:

 ```typescript
 const configureLocationUpdates = async () => {